Setting Students Up for Success in the Year Ahead

 Start the Relationship with Your Child’s Teacher on a Positive Note

-As I noted in a previous article, it is to the child’s benefit for his parent(s) and teacher(s) to maintain a positive relationship.
+It is to the child’s benefit for his parent(s) and teacher(s) to maintain a positive relationship.
 To start the year off on the right foot, it can be beneficial to provide the teacher with a letter describing your child, which can help the teacher best meet your child’s needs.

 Both you and your child’s teacher(s) have a shared goal — your child’s academic success.
 As with any relationship, respect needs to be the cornerstone.
 Rather than waiting until there are fires to be put out, start the relationship off by working together to brainstorm ways to help your child.
 Continue the communication with the teachers throughout the year.
 You are all members of the child’s team.
 When each person understands their role in the relationship, including what is expected of them and how to compliment the other’s role, you can both better help and support the child with their learning.
 Initiate the communication and let the teacher know what kind of feedback you’d like to have.
 As you are able, attend all parent conferences, review letters and work samples being sent home, and communicate through student agendas and even through regular emails if the teacher provides their address.
 These days, many teachers and schools also have classroom blogs which allow you not only to see what is happening in the classroom on a regular basis but to stay on top of assignment due dates and tests/exams.
 Keep in mind that relationships are two-way streets.
 If you expect the teacher to do what you’ve requested and to provide frequent feedback, be sure to respond to their requests for information promptly.
 Such responses indicate to the teacher that you are an involved partner in your child’s education.
 It also boosts your child’s positive feelings about school with them knowing that everyone is working together.
 Through your modelling of trust and respect, he/she will also have those feelings towards the teacher.